WebFiori/cli/README.md

     public function exec(): int {
         $this->println("Hi People!");
+        return 0;
     }

 }

 ```

-Arguments can be provided as an associative array or array of objects of type `webfiori\cli\Argument`.
+Arguments can be provided as an associative array or array of objects of type `WebFiori\Cli\Argument`.
 In case of associative array, Index is name of the argument and the value of the index is sub-associative array of options.
 Each argument can have the following options:
 * `optional`: A boolean. if set to true, it means that the argument is optional.
 Default is false.
 * `default`: An optional default value for the argument to use if it is not provided.
 * `description`: A description of the argument which will be shown if the command `help` is executed.
 * `values`: A set of values that the argument can have.
 If provided, only the values on the list will be allowed.

-The class `webfiori\cli\Option` can be used to access the options.
+The class `WebFiori\Cli\Option` can be used to access the options.

 #### Accessing Argument Value